Crested geckos are adorable pets, but they’re fairly sensitive in nature.

 Overall, size is not a reliable indicator on its own, either, as females often grow to be just as large as males.

-You or a reptile expert will have to closely examine your gecko to make the most educated guess about their sex.
+You or a reptile expert must closely examine your gecko to make the most educated guess about their sex.

 The older your lizard, the easier this process is, so while you are probably anxious to know your lizard’s sex early on, it is best to wait until they reach sexual maturity to know for sure.